webuniverseio/SimpleInstaller/README.md

 ##API:
 SimpleInstaller exports a constructor, which takes and object with following properties:
-- `installerInfo` - an `info` object
+- `installerInfo` - an `info` object (see below)

 Constructor has following prototype methods:
-- `run:generator function` - first it runs `isInstalled`, if result is successful it runs `chooseInstallProcess`, otherwise it runs `runUpdateIfExists`
+- `run :generator function` - first it runs `isInstalled`, if result is successful it runs `chooseInstallProcess`, otherwise it runs `runUpdateIfExists`
-- `isInstalled:function` - uses crossplatform version of `which` verifying that `info.name` exists in your path
+- `isInstalled :function` - uses crossplatform version of `which` verifying that `info.name` exists in your path
-- `runUpdateIfExists:generator function` - if `info.update` exists, it will run it. `this` is referring to `info` object
+- `runUpdateIfExists :generator function` - if `info.update` exists, it will run it. `this` is referring to `info` object
-- `chooseInstallProcess:generator function` - if `info.link` wasn't specified it runs `installProgram`, else it runs `downloadAndInstall`
+- `chooseInstallProcess :generator function` - if `info.link` wasn't specified it runs `installProgram`, else it runs `downloadAndInstall`
-- `downloadAndInstall:generator function` - downloads `info.link` and runs `installProgram`
+- `downloadAndInstall :generator function` - downloads `info.link` and runs `installProgram`
-- `installProgram:function` - concatenates `info.prefix`, `info.name` and `info.postfix` and runs results as a command line
+- `installProgram :function` - concatenates `info.prefix`, `info.name` and `info.postfix` and runs results as a command line

 Info object has following properties:
-- `link:string` - (optional) url to installer/executable or any other resource
+- `link :string` - (optional) url to installer/executable or any other resource
-- `name:string` - used for progress reporting and for installation process, see `installProgram` for details
+- `name :string` - used for progress reporting and for installation process, see `installProgram` for details
-- `prefix:string` - (optional) used for installation process, prepends part of command to `name`, see `installProgram` for details
+- `prefix :string` - (optional) used for installation process, prepends part of command to `name`, see `installProgram` for details
-- `postfix:string` - (optional) used for installation process, appends part of command to `name`, see `installProgram` for details
+- `postfix :string` - (optional) used for installation process, appends part of command to `name`, see `installProgram` for details
-- `update:generator function` - (optional) if program is already installed it runs user code for an update
+- `update :generator function` - (optional) if program is already installed it runs user code for an update

 ##Examples:
 ```js